-National Trips (Cadettes and older).
+Extended Trips (Juniors and older, must have experienced a short trip through Girl Scouts).
+Four or more nights camping or staying in a hotel, motel, hostel, or vacation rental.
 Travel anywhere in the country can last up to a week or more.
-Try to avoid ordinary recreational trips girls might take with their families and consider those that offer some educational component-such as incredible cities, historic sites, and museums around the country.
-Perhaps the girls want to plan a trip to some national parks as part of the Girl Scout Ranger program.
-Keep it girl-led: girls lead the entire planning process and might plan to add a community service or Take-Action project.
+Try to avoid ordinary recreational trips Girl Scouts might take with their families or schools and consider those that offer some educational component-such as incredible cities, historic sites, and museums around the country.
+Perhaps the Girl Scouts want to plan a trip to some national parks as part of the Girl Scout Ranger program.
+Keep it girl-led: Girl Scouts lead the entire planning process and might plan to add a community service or Take Action project.

-International Trips (Cadettes and older).
+International Trips (Cadettes and older, must have experienced an extended trips through Girl Scouts).
 Travel around the world can require one to three years of preparation.
-Ensure passports, documentation, visas, and customs requirements are in order well in advance of your trip.
-International trips are available to Cadettes, Seniors, and Ambassadors, but only to those who have successfully participated in a progression of overnight and extended trips within Girl Scouting.
-Keep it girl-led: girls download the Global Travel Toolkit, and plan their entire trip - including learning about language, culture, passports and visas, exchange rates, etc.
+Ensure passports, documentation, visas, and customs requirements are in order well in advance of your trip. .
+Keep it girlled: Girl Scouts download the Guide to Global Travel and plan their entire trip-including learning about language, culture, passports and visas, exchange rates, etc.

 Independent Travel (Cadettes and older).
-Older girls who already have national or international travel experience can travel independently through council-offered travel opportunities or GSUSA's Destinations program.
+Older Girl Scouts who already have national or international travel experience can travel independently through council-offered travel opportunities or GSUSA's Destinations program.
 For opportunities, check with your Girl Scout council and visit the Destinations website.

-When thinking about progression, consider things like girls':
+When thinking about progression, consider things like Girl Scouts':

-- Ability to be away from parents and their homes. - Ability to adapt to unfamiliar surroundings and situations. - Ability to make decisions for themselves and the good of the group well and easily.

-- Ability to get along with each other and handle challenges. - Previous cross-cultural experiences, skills, interests, and language skills (where applicable).
+- Ability to be away from parents/caregivers and their homes - Ability to adapt to unfamiliar surroundings and situations - Ability to make decisions for themselves and the good of the group well and easily - Ability to get along with one another and handle challenges - Previous cross-cultural experiences, skills, interests, and language skills (where applicable)

 Non-Girl Scouts.
 If you plan to include non-Girl Scouts on your trip, such as siblings, they should also be the same appropriate grade level in progression with travel experience.
 For example, an eight-year-old sibling of a Senior should not participate in an international trip.
-And remember, you will have to purchase supplemental insurance for nonmembers.

-WAGGGS World Centers or your Girl Scout council may have additional or different guidelines regarding age requirements for international travel.
+Note: WAGGGS World Centres or your Girl Scout council may have additional or different guidelines regarding age requirements for international travel.

-- WAGGGS World Centers

-- Girl Scout Guide to U.S. Travel

-- International events through Girl Scouts

-- Girl Scouts Destinations program

-- U.S. passports and international travel: U.S. Department of State

-- Travelers' health (vaccines, medicine, advice): Centers for Disease Control
+- WAGGGS World Centres - Girl Scout troop events and camps your troop can rent - Girl Scout Guide to U.S. Travel - Girl Scout Guide to Global Travel - Girl Scouts Destinations program: Ultimate Experiences in the United States and abroad - U.S. Department of State: U.S. passports and international travel - Travelers' health (vaccines, medicine, advice): Centers for Disease Control

-- Girl Scout Global Travel Toolkit
+Include Girl Scout Members with Disabilities.
 Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
 Always be sure to contact the location and/or the instructor in advance to ensure they are able to accommodate those with disabilities.
-For more information visit Open Doors, a great reference for learning and traveling with disabilities.
+For more information, visit Open Doors Organization, a great reference for learning and traveling with disabilities.